 OneCare Vermont is governed by a Board of Managers composed of individuals from the two founding organizations, as well as provider and Medicare beneficiary representation.
-OneCare Vermont is developing a Clinical Advisory Board and five operational Advisory Committees that focus on Quality and Care Management Programs, Beneficiary Engagement, Finance, participant network, and Informatics.
+OneCare Vermont has developed a Clinical Advisory Board as well as five operational advisory groups that focus on Quality and Care Management Programs, Beneficiary Engagement, Finance, participant network, and Informatics.

 Information forthcoming at a later date.